 VII.
 Appeals Procedure

-Appeals must be made to the Campus Parking Appeals Judicial Committee within ten (10) calendar days of the citation.
+Appeals must be made to the Campus Parking Appeals Judicial Committee within Fourteen (14) calendar days of the citation.
 Persons making an appeal should follow these procedure:

-A. File an appeal on line under the University Police Department web site, or file a hard-paper copy at the University Police Department Office.
+A. File an appeal online under the University Police Department web site.

 B. Appear before the Parking Appeals Committee at the time the case is scheduled for hearing.

-C. If the appeal is denied, the fees must be paid within ten (10) calendar days after the date of the ruling, otherwise a late fee will apply.
+C. If the appeal is denied, the fees must be paid within fourteen (1) calendar days after the date of the ruling, otherwise a late fee will apply.